SimonUlu/thesis-boutique-shop/custom-docs/monitoring/prometheus/prometheus-config.md

-# Start this doc after building the initial kubernetes cluster with skaffold

-## Prometheus Monitoring setup on kubernetes cluster
+# Prometheus Monitoring setup on kubernetes cluster

-1. Connect to your kubernetes cluster and go to root dir (make sure you have admin privileges)
+## 1. Connect to your kubernetes cluster and go to root dir (make sure you have admin privileges)

 Note: if you are using GKE run this command to make sure you have admin privileges